furseiry/NoU-WPILib/README.md

 WPILib integration with NoU2 motor controller using ESP32
 ## Prerequisites
 - NoU2 library
-  - Follow the instructions from AlredoSystems [here](https://github.com/AlfredoSystems/Alfredo-NoU2).
+  - Follow the instructions from AlfredoSystems [here](https://github.com/AlfredoSystems/Alfredo-NoU2).
     - This should guide you through installing the Arduino IDE if you haven't already, along with configuring it for the ESP32.
 - Node.JS
   - This is needed for running the proxy server.